jdx/mise/docs/dev-tools/backends/spm.md

 # SPM Backend <Badge type="warning" text="experimental" />

-You may install executables managed by [Swift Package Manager](https://www.swift.org/documentation/package-manager) directly from Github releases.
+You may install executables managed by [Swift Package Manager](https://www.swift.org/documentation/package-manager) directly from GitHub releases.

 The code for this is inside of the mise repository at [`./src/backend/spm.rs`](https://github.com/jdx/mise/blob/main/src/backend/spm.rs).